miku/span/docs/span.md

 `-o` *format*
   Output format. `span-export` only.

-`-c` *config-file*
+`-c` *config-string* or *config-file*
-  Path to configuration file. `span-tag` only.
+  Configuration string or path to configuration file. `span-tag` only.
 See EXAMPLE for a CONFIGURATION FILE.

 `-list`
   List support formats. `span-import`, `span-export` only.